-- (i) The statutory auditor is the body in charge of proposing an audit firm, and must ensure independence, mediate as a communication channel with the governing body should discrepancies arise, verify that prevailing audit regulations are met, authorize audit contracts beyond the scope of audit activity, while also verifying that the CNMV is communicated regarding changes in in auditors. - (ii) It also ensures that annual and periodical financial information complies with legal requirements, to encompass financial statements, periodical public information which must be communicated to authorities and markets. - (iii) With regard to Internal Control and relationships with the Internal Audit Department: it must propose the selection and naming of its Head, ensure that the Department carries out its functions with total independence, approve the Annual Internal Audit Plan, as well as any others; this also involves overseeing that the different departments comply with the different Internal Audit Department recommendations.
-It must inform the Board of Directors regarding areas of potential risk for Mediaset España or its Group, as well as supervise compliance with the related actions or administrative and tax authorities arising from administrative, supervisory, and control authorities. - (iv) With regard to risk control and management: this is the controlling and supervisory body.
-A description of Mediaset España and its Group's risk management policies are described in section E of this report.
+- (i) Regarding the Auditor: The statutory auditor is the body in charge of proposing an audit firm, and must ensure independence, mediate as a communication channel with the governing body should discrepancies arise, verify that prevailing audit regulations are met, authorize audit contracts beyond the scope of audit activity, while also verifying that the CNMV is communicated regarding changes in in auditors. - (ii) Regarding financial information: It also ensures that annual and periodical financial information complies with legal requirements, to encompass financial statements, periodical public information which must be communicated to authorities and markets.

+With regard to Internal Control and relationships with the Internal Audit Department: as the organ responsible for the proper functioning of the Department it must propose the selection and naming of its Head, ensure that the Audit Department carries out its functions with total independence, approve the Annual Internal Audit Plan, as well as any other plan that is necessary for organizational needs; this also involves overseeing that the different departments comply with the different Internal Audit Department recommendations.
+It must inform the Board of Directors regarding areas of potential risk for Mediaset España or its Group, as well as supervise compliance with the related actions or administrative and tax authorities arising from administrative, supervisory, and control authorities.

+- (iii) With regard to risk control and management: this is the controlling and supervisory body.
+A description of Mediaset España and its Group's risk management policies are described in section E of this report. - (iv) in relation to the risk control and management policy: it is the body in charge of supervising and controlling said policy.
+A description of the risk management systems of Mediaset and its Group is described in section E.- of this Report